 Classic vs. Hybrid vs. Volume

 Classic, hybrid, and volume lash extensions offer different levels of fullness and customization, depending on individual preferences and natural lash strength.
-Classic lash extensions involve the application of one extension per natural lash, while hybrid lash extensions incorporate both classic and volume lashes for a more voluminous look.
+Classic lash extensions involve the application of one extension per natural lash, while hybrid lash extensions incorporate both classic lashes and volume lashes for a more voluminous look.
 Volume lash extensions utilize several lightweight extensions to create a more dramatic effect.

 It’s important to discuss your desired look and lash strength with your lash technician, as they can help you choose the most suitable style for you.
 This ensures a custom approach that enhances your natural beauty while maintaining the health of your lashes.